NinaZumel/NinaZumel.github.io/_books/2016-06-21-ghosts-and-family-legends.md

 ---
+author: Catherine Crowe
 author_profile: true
+book_category: Ghost Stories
+cover: ghosts_and_familylegends.jpg
+date: 2016-06-21
 layout: review
-date: 2016-06-21
-title: "Ghosts and Family Legends"
+title: Ghosts and Family Legends
-author: Catherine Crowe
-book_category: Ghost Stories
-cover: "ghosts_and_familylegends.jpg"

 ---

 Catherine Crowe was a fairly well-known collector of "true" supernatural phenomena. *Ghosts and Family Legends* is partly anecdotes told by friends around a fire during the Christmas season, and partly fully structured stories that I assume are fiction.

 I shared one [full-structured story,](https://multoghost.wordpress.com/2016/06/21/the-italians-story/) from the second half of the book, and several allegedly true anecdotes from the first half of the book, as winter tales.